Thomas Grubb: Later life

-Thomas died in 1878 in Monkstown, County Dublin, Ireland.
+Thomas died in 1878 in Monkstown, Dublin, Ireland.
 He is buried at Mount Jerome Cemetery, Dublin, Ireland.
+Although the source of his death is unknown, he had been suffering from rheumatism since the start of the 1870s.
 He had married Sarah Palmer.
 Their youngest son was Sir Howard Grubb, who took over the optical business.
 Thomas Grubb's cousin, John Grubb Richardson (1813 - 1891) was a major Irish industrialist who founded the model village of Bessbrook.